RESTful-API-System-Design/products/README.md

 ## Motivation

 The goal of this project was to redesign an existing legacy api server.
-The server was seeing higher server loads, which it wasn't capable of handling.
-Database migration and horizontal scaling was necessary to improve performance.
+The server was seeing server loads at which it wasn't capable of handling.
+Database migration and horizontal scaling was implemeted to improve performance.

 ## Tech/framework used